Unser Team

 Fields of interest

 I am fascinated by interactions between organisms, especially if they are mutually beneficial for both partners*.
-To disentangle webs of interacting organisms, I study species interactions in ecological communities along anthropogenic gradients and across large spatial scales.
-My research aims at the identification of the major ecological and evolutionary drivers of species interactions and at a better understanding of the functional importance of species interactions for entire ecosystems.
-I hope that this work will help to improve predictions of the consequences of species loss for ecosystem functioning. (*I usually become enthusiastic if one of the interaction partners has wings and a beak.)
+To understand the structure and function of ecological networks, I study species interactions in ecological communities along environmental gradients and across large spatial scales.
+My research uses trait-based approaches in combination with field studies, experiments and simulation models to predict the impacts of climate and land-use change on ecosystem functions and services. (*I usually become enthusiastic if one of the interaction partners has wings and a beak.)

 Research